Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 accent to be the buffer.

-Yep.
-You go bone on bone
+You like to go bone on bone

-throughout a transaction, you know,
+throughout a transaction,

-by the end of it.
+Got to hate each other by the end of it.

-And God forbid they have one of them has
+And God forbid they have one of them

 I can think of a couple transactions